 - Change using a combination of rhythm, tonality or pitch & tempo

-Once completed, film your thematic transformations (4 altogether) and upload them to YouTube.
-Set your video to 'private' - this option is available in the Video Manager section of your YouTube account.
+Once completed, record your thematic transformations (4 altogether) and upload them to YouTube.
+Set your video to 'unlisted'.
 Copy your YouTube link for each video making sure they have the correct titles as above and put them in your webpage under 'Coursework Task 3: Thematic Transformation'.

 Tchaikovsky’s Nutcracker Suite

-Students use the following Prezi to listen to the work and do some activities on the tone colour of the piece
+Use the following Prezi to listen to the work and do some activities on the tone colour of the piece: